georgedashen/DualNetGO/README.md

 ```
 ## 1. Data preprocessing

+Before running any code, please make sure corresponding data has been downloaded and placed in the **data** folder.

 Raw PPI network data can be downloaded from the STRING database and protein attribute information can be retrieved from the Swiss-Prot database.

-One can also get the files used in the paper from the google drive and save them in the `Data` folder, but please notice that they are not the latest version now.
-For generating adjacency matrices from PPI networks, retrieving protein Pfam domain and subcellular location and filtering GO terms and proteins, take human data as the example:
+One can also get the files used in the paper from the [_CFAGO_](http://bliulab.net/CFAGO/static/dataset/Dataset.rar) website and save them in the `data` folder, but please notice that they are not the latest version now.

+For generating adjacency matrices from PPI networks, retrieving protein Pfam domain and subcellular location and filtering GO terms and proteins.
+Take human data as the example:

 ```
 cd prepocessing